preloader

 Changing the log level

-The default log level in Microcks is set to INFO which allow to track basic activity.
+The default log level in Microcks is set to INFO, which allows tracking basic activity.
 To get more details on internal mechanics and behaviours, you may want to change the level to DEBUG.
 As explained in Application Configuration reference, the logging configuration is set in a logback.xml file for the main webapp component and in application.properties for the Async Minion component.

 Changing the log level depends on the way you installed Microcks.